Repointing Cost

 It won't look great at first, but after it has weathered for a while, it won't stick out too much.

-There are various types of mortar, including type M, S, N and O, although not all of them are suitable for repointing brick walls.
+There are various types of mortar, including types M, S, N and O. However, not all of them are suitable for repointing brick walls.

-Another popular mortar mix is Type S which has a similar strength to Type N, although it is slightly stronger and can be used for outdoor patios and below-grade exterior walls.
+Another popular mortar mix is Type S, which is slightly stronger than Type N and can be used for outdoor patios and below-grade exterior walls.
 This is made up of two parts cement, nine parts sand and one part hydrated lime.

 Types of Mortar Joints